-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 Western powers have shamed China on Uighur abuses in a show of solidarity, which saw China fire back at MEPs, jeopardising a trade treaty.